-Your baby’s eyes are capable of seeing properly at birth, but his brain is not yet ready to process and interpret such complex information.
-Babies can see color at birth but it is very rudimentary, and the capability to process different shades of a color is limited.
+Your baby’s eyes are capable of seeing properly at birth, but their brain is not yet ready to process and interpret such complex information.
+The color that babies see at birth is very rudimentary, and their capability to process different shades of a color is limited.
 Newborn babies’ visual acuity is not fully developed, as their fovea and cones are still maturing.
 However, the newborn’s rods are relatively mature, which makes it easy for them to identify the crude black-and-white images.

 Vision Development In Babies

-We have divided the infant vision development into the following age categories, viz.:
+We have divided the infant vision development into the following age categories:

 - The primitive eye: Your baby’s eyes start as two small grooves on the developing embryoiXThe initial developmental stage of a multicellular organism. , and continue developing from day 22 of your pregnancy (2).
-This is the precursor organ for the formation of the optic nerve and subsequently the eye.
+This is the precursor organ for the formation of the optic nerve and subsequently, the eye.

 - A check for congenital eye disorders: The moment your baby is born, the doctor checks for any congenitaliXA trait, disease, or condition present from birth. eye disorders, which are defects that occur in the womb.
-The doctor may administer some eye drops to inhibit the development of any eye infection.
+The doctor may administer some eye drops to inhibit the development of an eye infection.

 - How newborns see: At birth, your baby can view objects only in shades of gray, and black and white.
 This is because the nerve cells in the brain and the eye are yet to develop completely.